tgvashworth/tgvashworth.github.io/_posts/2016-06-27-twitter-search-query-parser.md

 After parsing, a "reduction" step takes place.
 There's probably a computer-sciencey term for this but I don't know it!

-The parsed tree that Canopy's parser returns is verbose even for small queries.
+We do this because parsed tree that Canopy's parser returns is verbose even for small queries, and not representative of the actual query.

 Here's snippet just for the query "a b":

 ```text
 { text: 'a b',